 Fire permits are required for all outside burning.
 There is no charge for permits.
 If you are applying online via the form below, you will receive a copy of your permit, along with burning guidelines, via the email you provide here.
+Please check your junk mail and all your email inboxes as different email servers send these kinds of forms to different places.
 You can optionally choose to obtain a fire permit at the Township office.

 Please be reminded that fire permits are subject to changes due to fire bans.
 Watch this website for bans throughout the season.

 - The permit holder shall keep the permit at the site of the burning operation conducted under this permit and shall show the permit upon request to any person in proper authority.

 - The permit holder shall have at the location of the fire sufficient persons and firefighting equipment to control the fires and assumes full responsibility for determining the sufficiency of persons and equipment.

 - The permit holder shall keep the fire at least 15 meters from any structure and 5 meters from any combustible material (trees, grass, woodpiles. etc.)

 - The permit holder shall not leave the site of the fire until the fire has been completely extinguished.

 - The permit holder shall be responsible to determine if restricted fire zone conditions are in effect.

 - The permit holder assumes full responsibility for all damages of every nature and kind which may arise as a result of the fire set by the permit holder and irrevocably agrees to indemnify and save harmless the Township from any claims made against the Township in consequence of damages arising from the fire set by the permit holder.

 The Township may cancel or suspend the fire permit at any time and immediately upon receiving notice of such cancellation or suspension the permit holder shall extinguish any fire stared under the permit.